web3privacy/cypherpunkacademy/Course/Readme.md

 **Skills you'll gain**

-Mykola's take: we need to share here more "soft skills".
+_Mykola's take_: we need to share here more "soft skills".
 For example:
 - Activism as a proactive wellbeing
 - Empowering internet
 - Actionable communities
 - Understand political and social issues and how to take action for yourself

-PG's take:
+_PG's take:_
 - Practical Privacy: Identify and master tools and techniques for safeguarding your digital footprint.
 - Collaboration over Competition: Learn how to create and participate in online communities that prioritize privacy, security, and mutual support.
 - Decentralized Empowerment: Understand and leverage decentralized technologies to reclaim personal control and power online.